gut-leben-in-deutschland/bericht/content/02/report.en.md

 <!-- ColumnRight start -->

-Between 1991 and 2016 real, price-adjusted net wages and salaries per employee fluctuated between 19,811 and 20,561 euros.
+Between 1991 and 2016 real, price-adjusted net wages and salaries per employee fluctuated between 19,811 and 20,637 euros.
 Average wage increases have lagged behind economic growth over the last 25 years.
 But the situation has been much more positive since 2009.
 After a temporary fall in real net wages and salaries, they are now once again increasing.
-Between 1991 and 2016 they increased on average by 1.3 per cent a year.

 <!-- ColumnRight end -->